FAQ: MSIM Residential & Online

 A: Yes.
 Tuition is based on the number of credits taken and the per-credit fee is the same for all students, regardless of state residency, program track or mode of study.
 In addition to tuition, students should budget for additional fees.
 Student fees assessed for the previous academic year can be reviewed here and include a non-refundable registration fee for students in self-sustaining programs ($55 quarterly).
 These fees tend to increase annually and are assessed on all residential and online students.

-Q: Are international students eligible to apply to the online MSIM degree options?
+Q: Are international students eligible to apply?

 A: Yes.
 However, online students will not be issued an F-1 visa or be eligible for Curricular Practical Training employment authorization.
 Depending on an international student’s location, this may impact their ability to seek employment or an internship.